-The preamplifier output signal is connected through the Input BNC connector on the front panel.
-The input impedance is about 1000Ω and is dc-coupled to ground; therefore the preamplifier output must be either ac-coupled or have approximately zero dc voltage under no-signal conditions.
+The preamplifier output signal is connected to the 855 through the Input BNC connectors on the front and rear panels.
+The input impedance is ~1000 Ω and is dc-coupled to ground; therefore, the preamplifier output must be either ac-coupled or have approximately zero dc voltage under no-signal conditions.

-Pole-zero cancellation is incorporated to enhance the overload and count rate characteristics of the amplifier.
-This technique requires matching the P/Z network to the preamplifier decay-time constant in order to achieve perfect compensation.
-The polezero adjustment should be set each time the preamplifier or the shaping time constant of the amplifier is changed.
-For details of the pole-zero adjustment see Section 4.6.
-An alternate method is accomplished easily by using a monoenergetic source and observing the amplifier baseline with an oscilloscope after each pulse under approximately X2 overload conditions, adjustment should be made so that the pulse returns to the baseline in a minimum amount of time with no undershoot.
+The 855 incorporates pole-zero cancellation to enhance the overload and count rate characteristics of the amplifier.
+This technique requires matching the network to the preamplifier decay-time constant to achieve perfect compensation.
+The pole-zero adjustment should be set each time the preamplifier or the shaping time constant of the amplifier is changed.
+For details of the pole-zero adjustment see Section 4.5.
+An alternate method is accomplished easily by using a monoenergetic source and observing the amplifier baseline with an oscilloscope after each pulse under ~X2 overload conditions.
+Adjustment should be made so that the pulse returns to the baseline in a minimum amount of time with no undershoot.

 Preamplifier power at +24 V, -24 V, +12 V, and -12 V is available through the Preamp Power connector on the rear panel.
-When the preamplifier is connected, its power requirements are obtained from the same bin and power supply as is used for the amplifier, and this increases the dc loading on each voltage level over and above the requirements for the 590A at the module position in the bin.
+When the preamplifier is connected, its power requirements are obtained from the same bin and power supply as is used for the amplifier, and this increases the dc loading on each voltage level over and above the requirements for the unit at the module position in the bin.

-When this unit is used with a remotely located preamplifier (i.e., preamplifier-to-amplifier connection through 25 ft or more of coaxial cable), be careful to ensure that the characteristic impedance of the transmission line from the preamplifier output to the 590A input is matched.
-Since the input impedance is about 1000Ω , sending-end termination will normally be preferred; the transmission line should be series-terminated at the preamplifier output.
-The energy output of all ORTEC preamplifiers contains a 93Ω series termination; coaxial cable type RG-62/U is recommended.
+When the 855 is used with a remotely located preamplifier (i.e., preamplifier-to-amplifier connection through 25 ft or more of coaxial cable), be careful to ensure that the characteristic impedance of the transmission line from the preamplifier output to the 855 input is matched.
+Because the input impedance of the 855 is ~1000 Ω , sending-end termination will normally be preferred; the transmission line should be series-terminated at the preamplifier output.
+All ORTEC preamplifiers contain series terminations that are either 93 Ω or variable; coaxial cable type RG-62/U or RG-71/U is recommended.